Kinsa/django-events-calendar/readme.md

     url(r'^events/', include('events.urls')),

-The event list can now be referred to with the url 'events':
+A list of upcoming events can now be linked to:

     <a href="{% url events %}">Events</a>

-The RSS feed can now be referred to in the ``<head>`` of your HTML templates:
+The RSS feed of upcoming events can now be referred to in the ``<head>`` of your HTML templates:

     <link rel="feed alternate" type="application/rss+xml" title="Events" href="{% url events_feed %}" />